 The Greatest Discipline Strategy?
 Mom’s Grace

-The greatest parenting and discipline strategy is for the adults in this world.
+The greatest parenting strategy as we navigate how to deal with our kids’ disobedience is for us as moms.
 We need to train ourselves to see behind the behavior and seek our kids’ hearts.

 And when that momma hears an old lady saying something like,